Software Engineering

 AI enablement for junior software engineers

-AI is used in a structured enablement program to help graduates and junior engineers learn how to work with AI tooling in real client delivery while strengthening fundamentals, engineering principles, and design patterns.
+AI is used in a structured enablement program to help graduates and junior engineers learn how to work with AI tooling in real client delivery while strengthening fundamentals, engineering principles, design patterns, practical verification habits, and guided problem-solving skills.
+This includes question-driven coaching that helps juniors reason through tickets and debugging work instead of passively accepting generated code.

 Why the human is still essential here

-Humans still need to teach engineering fundamentals, evaluate varied outcomes, decide what skills juniors must build, and judge when AI-assisted work is correct and appropriate for client delivery.
+Humans still need to teach engineering fundamentals, design the learning approach, ask the right coaching questions, mentor juniors, decide what skills must be built explicitly, and judge when AI-assisted work is correct and appropriate for client delivery.

 How people use this